mongodb/docs/source/includes/fact-mongosh-shell-method-alt.rst

 .. important:: ``mongosh`` Method

    This page documents a :binary:`~bin.mongosh` method.
-This is *not* the documentation for a language-specific driver, such as Node.js.
+This is *not* the documentation for database commands or language-specific drivers, such as Node.js.
+To use the database command, see the |dbcommand|.

    For MongoDB API drivers, refer to the language-specific :driver:`MongoDB driver documentation </>`.